shaolaizheyitao/MQTT/servers.md

 ## VerneMQ

 [VerneMQ](http://verne.mq) is an enterprise ready, high-performance, distributed MQTT message broker.
-It scales horizontally and vertically on commodity hardware to support a high number of concurrent publishers and consumers while maintaining low latency and fault tolerance.
-VerneMQ is Apache2 licensed.
+It scales horizontally and vertically on commodity hardware to support a high number of concurrent publishers and consumers while maintaining low and predictable latency and fault tolerance.
+VerneMQ plugins can be developed in Erlang, Elixir, Lua, and any programming language that can implement HTTP WebHooks.
+VerneMQ uses modern broadcast protocols and LevelDB for state replication in a cluster.
+VerneMQ is Open Source and Apache2 licensed.

 ## HBMQTT